Decomposing Crowd Wisdom: Domain-Specific Calibration Dynamics in Prediction Markets: The decomposition model

 The Politics scale effect (the slope difference of 0.53 between large and single-contract trades) is formally defined as

 where $s_{\text{L}}$ and $s_{\text{S}}$ index the Large and Single trade-size bins respectively, and $T = 9$ is the number of time bins.
 This within-horizon averaging ensures that the estimand is not confounded by compositional differences across horizons.
-The 95\% trade-level bootstrap CI is $[0.29, 0.75]$.
-Because trades within the same market are serially correlated, a market-clustered bootstrap is also computed (resampling entire markets rather than individual trades).
-The clustered CI is wider, as expected with fewer effective resampling units, but still excludes zero ($[0.13, 1.29]$).
-The Sports scale effect remains null under both methods (trade-level $[-0.07, 0.26]$; clustered $[-0.03, 0.05]$).
+Because trades are not independent---many occur within the same contract, and the yes and no sides of an event are mechanically linked---the trade-level interval is not relied upon alone.
+Whole clusters are resampled at two levels: by market (contract) and by event (\texttt{event\_ticker}, which groups the related contracts of one event).
+For Politics the effect remains positive and excludes zero under both: market-clustered $[0.14, 1.32]$ and event-clustered $[0.12, 1.80]$ (the event-clustered interval is widest, with only 850 clusters).
+The trade-level interval is $[0.29, 0.75]$.
+The Sports scale effect remains null under all three (trade-level $[-0.07, 0.26]$; market-clustered $[-0.03, 0.05]$; event-clustered $[-0.03, 0.06]$).
+The same event-clustered standard errors feed the measurement-error model of Section~\ref{sec:bayesian}; they are on the order of 50 times the naive Fisher errors that assume independent trades, which is why the descriptive precision is interpreted cautiously.